- Last Updated: 20 November 2015 20 November 2015

-A Lecture by Dr. Jeanne Hubbuch, MD.
+A 2008 Lecture to the Massachusetts CFIDS/ME & FM Association by Dr. Jeanne Hubbuch, MD.

-Because traditional medical treatments have been unable to substantially treat CFS/CFIDS/ME and FM, many patients and physicians have turned to alternative/complementary treatments.
+Because traditional medical treatments have been unable to substantially treat ME/CFS and FM, many patients and physicians have turned to alternative/complementary treatments.
 Many of these treatments have shown some efficacy, including B-12, Coenzyme Q-10, certain herbs, vitamins, and minerals.
 Some researchers and clinicians have had some success using amino acids, special diets, anti-oxidants, hormonal therapy (with careful monitoring), and other approaches.
 Some treatments are controversial—including photoluminescence and removal of mercury fillings.
-Yet, in 2008, some of the world’s top CFIDS researchers are exploring the role of vitamins and supplements in supporting energy production at the cellular level.
+Yet, in 2008, some of the world’s top ME/CFS researchers are exploring the role of vitamins and supplements in supporting energy production at the cellular level.
 Other researchers are exploring the role of anti-viral therapy.

 Dr. Hubbuch’s lecture presents a good window into the practice of medical/holistic therapy with ME/CFS and FM.
 Note that this lecture was given before the diagnostic criteria for FM was changed in 2010.